 These three Pret locations are full vegetarian!
 They offer vegan pastries, snacks, salads, and sandwiches for breakfast and lunch!
 There are regular Pret locations that do have a few vegan things but for the best options, you have to check out these three veggie locations!

-Vegan and Vegan-Friendly Bakeries & Ice Cream in London
+Vegan & Vegan-Friendly Bakeries & Ice Cream in London

 You didn’t think after looking at all of those amazing vegan and vegan-friendly restaurant in London that there wouldn’t be dessert, right?
 After breakfast, lunch, or dinner, you’re going to want to check out these amazing vegan bakeries and ice cream spots!